whatevercamps/nlf-predictor/README.md

 The usear can create templates and add players to them.
 Also view an overall punctuation for the template.

+# Server
+The project was hosted on a cloud server at Heroku.
+You can see it by following this link https://secure-hamlet-38600.herokuapp.com/

 # Technologies

 The application runs an Express Server listening on port 5000.
 The data is on a mongodb data basea and the front-end is manipulated with EJS views.